atuttle/CF-REST-Comparison/readme.md

 * ColdBox: Relax
 * Mach-II (1.9 bleeding edge release)
 * Powernap
+* Relaxation
 * Taffy

 The same model is reused throughout all examples.

 ## Database

-I'm using MySQL for the purposes of my presentation, but there's no reason it shouldn't be able to run on MSSQL/etc. To date I haven't prepared a script to generate the DB -- just haven't needed it.
+I'm using MySQL for the purposes of my presentation, but there's no reason it shouldn't be able to run on MSSQL/etc.

+(Table create + populate scripts are provided for MySQL and MSSQL in the "sql" folder.)

 ## Presentation